g-g/php-sdb2/README.md

 php-sdk2
 ========

-php-sdk2 is a single class PHP library that makes the Amazon AWS SimpleDB REST API available as PHP methods.
+php-sdk2 is a PHP library that makes the Amazon AWS SimpleDB REST API available as PHP methods.
 All
 [API operations](http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuide/SDB_API_Operations.html)
 are available: